 What are the treatment options?

-Treatment depends on your age and your requirements for fertility.
+Treatment depends on your age and infertility in women.
 Medical treatment is mainly pain relief and hormonal medication

 If I remove my uterus…will my symptoms subside?